 SPEED > A multi-speed clipper is the more popular type, using lower speeds to slow down blade heat-up, for general use, and for delicate or thinner areas of coat, saving higher speeds for difficult areas and very thick coats (note always using any clipper on the highest speed will increase blade heat-up).
 Multi-speed clippers come in both the traditional 2 speed (more models), or newer 5 speed models (fewer models but newer tech).

-5 speed models include the Andis Excel 5 corded (in Magenta, Black and Navy), and the Andis Pulse ZR II cordless (in Limited Edition Flora, Galaxy Edition and Black.)
+5 speed models include the Andis Excel 5 corded and the Andis Pulse ZR II cordless.
 Most single speed clippers are rated light to medium duty, but one exception is the Heiniger Saphir cordless (with 2 batteries or 1 battery).
 It’s a single speed but has the power and torque for difficult coats, rated super duty.

-BEST SELLING CLIPPERS > For professional use, current best sellers in corded models are the Andis AGC (brushless), Andis Excel 5, Wahl KM5 and Wahl KM10 (brushless).
+BEST SELLING CLIPPERS > For professional use, current best sellers in corded models are the Andis AGC (brushless), Andis Excel 5 and Wahl KM10 (brushless).
 In cordless, current best sellers are the Heiniger Opal (brushless), Andis Pulse ZR II (5 speed) and Wahl KM Cordless.

 The newest tech is brushless motors.
 Brushless clippers offer more power and torque for difficult coats yet are the lightest and quietest.
 Brushless also have a much longer motor lifetime with less maintenance (no brushes to wear out), and the motor runs cooler.

 Two popular brushless corded models are the new Andis AGC Brushless Super 2 Speed in Black, Burgundy and Blue (currently our best-selling corded of all models), and the Wahl KM10.
-In cordless, have a look at the Heiniger Opal and Andis Excel Cordless.
+In cordless, have a look at the Heiniger Opal.

 A5 > Most professional clippers are A5 models (note this does not apply to trimmers).
 A5 essentially means 'universal'.
 Any brand of A5 model clipper, fits all brands of standard blades, from blade size 50 to 3, including toe blades.